openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

         "prune_first_conv": false, // Whether to prune first Convolutional layers or not.
 First means that it is a convolutional layer such that there is a path from model input to this layer such that there are no other convolution operations on it. `False` by default.
         "prune_last_conv": false, // Whether to prune last Convolutional layers or not.
 Last means that it is a Convolutional layer such that there is a path from this layer to the model output such that there are no other convolution operations on it. `False` by default.
         "prune_downsample_convs": false, // Whether to prune downsample Convolutional layers (with stride > 1) or not. `False` by default.
-        "prune_batch_norms": false, // Whether to nullifies parameters of Batch Norm layer corresponds to zeroed filters of convolution corresponding to this Batch Norm. `False` by default.
+        "prune_batch_norms": true, // Whether to nullifies parameters of Batch Norm layer corresponds to zeroed filters of convolution corresponding to this Batch Norm. `True` by default.
         "zero_grad": true // Whether to setting gradients corresponding to zeroed filters to zero during training, `True` by default.
     },